lezer-parser/website/site/docs/guide/index.md

 @top { statement+ }

-statement { functionDeclaration | functionExpression }
+statement { FunctionDeclaration | FunctionExpression }

-functionExpression { "function" "..." }
+FunctionExpression { "function" "..." }

-functionDeclaration { !decl "function" "..." }
+FunctionDeclaration { !decl "function" "..." }
 ```

-This will parse `function...` as a `functionDeclaration`, though it
+This will parse `function...` as a `FunctionDeclaration`, though it
-would also match `functionExpression` (which could be used elsewhere
+would also match `FunctionExpression` (which could be used elsewhere
 in the grammar, if it was a real grammar).

 ### Allowing Ambiguity